|

 can help in ID.
 Wings are generally

-hyaline with short thick stigmas.
-Females abdominal and
+hyaline with short stigmas.

-eight, distinguishing them from other pond damsels. |
+eight, distinguishing them from other pond damsels.

 Bluets are weak fliers and don't usually venture out too

 is through in-hand examination.
-The shape and size of the